pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-unhosted-composer/03-prepare.md

 ## Create a New Drupal 9 Site

 1. Log in to your Pantheon account.

-  If you don't have an account:
-  - [Create an account](https://pantheon.io/register?docs) and familiarize yourself with the [User Dashboard](/guides/quickstart/user-dashboard) before you create a new site.
+If you don't have an account, [create one](https://pantheon.io/register?docs) and familiarize yourself with the [User Dashboard](/guides/quickstart/user-dashboard) before you create a new site.

 1. Set up [SSH Keys](/ssh-keys) on your local computer and Pantheon account.